int13h/squert/README.md

 this should be placed in the "[mysqld]" section of my.cnf

+Also,

+The ip2c TCL scripts uses "LOAD DATA LOCAL INFILE" to dump the results into the database.
+While most stock MySQL installs are compiled with this, they don't always allow it.

+Find the my.cnf that your client is using and add:

+local-infile=1

+to the client section.
+If you just have the client installed and you cant find this file just create it in /etc and add:

+[client]
+local-infile=1

 5) Create additional tables:

 `cat squert/.scripts/squert.sql | mysql -uroot -p -U sguildb`